 In this topic you will learn about:

-- Accessing the Semantic Mapping page
+- Accessing the Semantic Mappings page

-- Reviewing Semantic Mapping Recommendations
+- Reviewing and Editing a Semantic Mapping

-Accessing the Semantic Mapping Page
+Accessing the Semantic Mappings Page

 - Select Data Mappings from the Main Menu.
 The Data Mappings page appears.